Skip to main content

 Sarah Smarsh

-Sarah Smarsh is a Kansas-based journalist who has reported for The New York Times, The Guardian and many other publications.
+Sarah Smarsh is a journalist who has reported for The New York Times, Harper’s Magazine, The Guardian and many other publications.
 Her first book, HEARTLAND: A Memoir of Working Hard and Being Broke in the Richest Country on Earth, was a finalist for the National Book Award.
-A 2018 research fellow at Harvard University’s Shorenstein Center on Media, Politics and Public Policy, Smarsh is a frequent speaker and commentator on economic inequality.
+Her second book, SHE COME BY IT NATURAL: Dolly Parton and the Women Who Lived Her Songs, was a finalist for the National Book Critics Circle Award.
+Smarsh is a frequent political commentator and speaker on socioeconomic class.
+She lives in Kansas.

 Sarah Smarsh